-A student may appeal the Financial Aid ineligible decision, at the beginning of the probationary period, if he/she has a reason for not making satisfactory progress and if he/she can document that the circumstances that caused the unsatisfactory progress determination have in some way changed and that satisfactory academic progress standard can be met by the end of the next evaluation period.
+A student may appeal the Financial Aid ineligible decision if he/she has a reason for not making satisfactory progress and if he/she can document that the circumstances that caused the unsatisfactory progress determination have in some way changed and that satisfactory academic progress standard can be met by the end of the next evaluation period.
+A student has five (5) calendar days from the date of notification that they are not meeting the second consecutive satisfactory progress determination to appeal the unsatisfactory progress determination.
+If the student appeals the decision, and prevails on appeal, they will be placed on Financial Aid Probation.

 The basis for filing an appeal, such as death of a relative, injury or illness of the student, or other special circumstances, must be documented.
-The student may obtain an Appeal Form from the Financial Aid office, once the Appeal Form has been completed by the student it must be returned to the Financial aid office.
-Please see the Appeal Procedures below.
+The student may obtain an Appeal Form from the Financial Aid office, once the Appeal Form has been completed by the student it must be returned to the Financial Aid Office.
+Please see the Appeal Procedures.
 If the school grants the appeal, it may impose conditions for the student's continued eligibility to receive Title IV, such as changing schedules.
+For students who are not meeting academic requirements the school's educational team will develop an academic plan that will assist the student in meeting the school's academic requirements by the next evaluation period.

-If such an appeal is granted the student will be placed on Financial Aid Probation for one evaluation period.
+If the appeal is granted the student will be placed on Financial Aid Probation for one evaluation period.
 If at the end of the Financial Aid Probation period the student has not met both academic and attendance requirements all federal aid will be suspended.
-Students may reestablish satisfactory progress by meeting minimum attendance and academic requirements at the next evaluation period, if those requirements can be met.
+Students may reestablish satisfactory progress by meeting minimum attendance and academic requirements at the next evaluation period.

-If the student has not met academic and attendance requirements for two (2) consecutive evaluation periods, the student will be determined as not making satisfactory progress and may be terminated.
+If the student has not met academic and attendance requirements for two (2) consecutive evaluation periods, and does not prevail on appeal, the student will be determined as not making satisfactory progress and may be terminated.